 Ait Bouwouli at The Summit Of Jbel Mgoun

-Many consider this to be a haven for trekking in Morocco mountains – with lovely peaks to explore, one of which is Amsoud.
-However, when it comes to trekking in Morocco, many come just to experience adventure at Mgoun or Jebel Mgoun – a Berber title which translates to “windy peak” – and proudly stands out as the third-highest peak in Morocco.
+Many consider this to be a haven for trekking in Morocco mountains – with lovely peaks to explore.
+One of which is Amsoud.
+However, when it comes to trekking in Morocco, many come just to experience adventure at Mgoun or Jebel Mgoun.
+With your Private Morocco tours– a Berber title which translates to “windy peak” – and proudly stands out as the third-highest peak in Morocco.

 – Relaxing and comfortable trekking, complete with stays in gites and tents

 – Climbing Mt.
 Mgoun and admiring stunning views of the valleys, gorges, canyons and villages below